openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 explicit.
 A large part of gear state today is the Git repository.
 Moving the Git repository into its own container (but still distributed on nodes) would allow us to add additional semantics to those repositories while reusing existing concepts like SSH and cgroup limits.
-OpenShift would invoke a plugin to create the repository gear on the appropriate node, and add a special API call that the post-receive hook of the repository would use to notify OpenShift of a new commit.
+OpenShift would invoke a plugin to create the repository container on the appropriate node, and add a special API call that the post-receive hook of the repository would use to notify OpenShift of a new commit.
 The gear repo would have access to the user's public keys as they do today (potentially within a separate gear group).
 During a prepare, OpenShift would extract the source for the application into